-Lately, I've been wondering why people want a semi-permanent tattoo to begin with.
-So, I did the research and discovered that over 40% of American marriages end in divorce and, logically, a higher percentage of long-term serious relationships fail.
-That means that you may have to live with your tattoo longer than your spouse or significant other.
-It's easy to see why the idea of a tattoo with a short lifespan is so appealing to so many people.
+Lately, we've been wondering why people want a semi-permanent tattoo to begin with.
+So, we did the research and discovered studies that have found some 78 percent of people with tattoos regret at least one of them.
+Tattoo regret is very real and it's easy to see why the idea one with a short lifespan is so appealing to so many people.

 Is There Really Such a Thing as a Non-Committal Tattoo?